By Jack Elmlinger, with Christina Moore and Brydon Sinclair

 “Do your other hosts have any experience?”

 “Well, yes, Admiral.
 Elaris San was captain of the U.S.S.
-Farragut before she was destroyed near—”
+Farragut before—”

 “Sir, I think that we should consider Captain Sathen as acting commander of the Pericles,” Buchanan said.
 “Sure, he may have stood down as captain to be the chief engineer but he has command experience.
 Besides, his assistant chief is an experienced lieutenant commander who can run Engineering in his absence.”

 “Sathen it is, Captain Buchanan,” the admiral said walking over to the replicator.
 Stepping up on a step ladder, he turned his head back towards them before ordering, "You're both dismissed.”

 “Thank you, sir,” both women said before they filed out.

 “Computer, one root beer, slightly chilled,” he ordered the replicator.
 A few minutes after Buchanan and San left, the door chime rang.
 Taking his drink from the replicator, he walked over to the middle of his office.
 “Enter!”

 The door opened and Lieutenant DeMarco walked in.
 The look on the human’s face made the Roylan think that their earlier conversation in Sickbay was far from over.

 “What can I do for you, Mr. DeMarco?”

 “Our conversation earlier in Sickbay, Admiral… you need counseling.
 PTSD doesn’t just go away just because you will it to,” the counselor said, taking a seat on the couch underneath a portrait of the Veritas orbiting the planet where its namesake came from.